 Surface conditions are often (but not always) cleanest during an early morning "dawn patrol" session, but crowds are usually at their lightest during midday, mid-week work hours.
-Also, consider the trade-off between catching two or three great waves at a crowded marquis spot, or dozens of okay ones at someplace less popular.
-If your visit to San Diego is a short one, you can maximize your water time by planning to surf where you stay, or by staying where you plan to surf.
+Again, consider the trade-off between catching two or three great waves at a crowded marquis spot or dozens of okay ones at someplace less popular.
+It's best to surf where you stay or stay where you plan to surf to maximize your time.

 Full wetsuits are the call from November thru April, a springsuit or jacket does the job in the transitional months of May and October, and warm-blooded souls are usually content with no more than a bathing suit from June thru September.
 It's not hard to find surf shops that will rent you a boogie board or softie style surfboard, but if you're accustomed to high-performance gear, you'll want to bring it with you or buy it upon arrival.
 Boardshorts and bikinis, leashes, wax and other accessories are all readily available up and down the San Diego Coast.

 It goes without saying that surfing requires being a competent swimmer, but new surfers often underestimate the power of waves and the currents that accompany them.

 The only other notable hazards are stingrays, prevalent at beach breaks during the summer months, but usually avoidable by shuffling your feet as you walk along the bottom.
 The bigger the waves, the greater the risks.
 Know your limits and, when in doubt, choose an area with active lifeguard supervision.